Mergenthaler Linotype Company

 Mergenthaler History

-By the early 1900s, the company had sold over 10,000 units.
-With its booming success, Mergenthaler Linotype expanded its business by purchasing several factories internationally.
+- By the early 1900s, the company had sold over 10,000 units.
+With its booming success, Mergenthaler Linotype expanded its business by purchasing several factories around the world.

-Before its merger, the company used excessive amounts of asbestos in its products, ultimately leading to asbestos-related lawsuits.
+- Before its merger, the company used asbestos in its products, ultimately leading to asbestos-related lawsuits.
+These lawsuits never cost enough to force the company into bankruptcy.

 “Break away as much of the asbestos insulating material packed between the crucible and the jacket as is possible.”